jsdecena/mcpro/Readme.md

 # MCPro is abbreviation of Municipalities, Cities and Provinces in the Philippines

-### A very basic API for getting all the cities, municipality and provinces in the Philippines.
+### A basic RESTful API for getting all the cities, municipality and provinces in the Philippines.

 ### Installation